TJHeuvel/rival-doc/Tutorial/tutorial-frictionsurface.md

 ```

 At this point, we are ready to use the `CharacterFrictionSurfaceFromEntity` in our character movement implementation in `TutorialCharacterProcessor.HandleCharacterControl`.
-Look for the `// here` comment:

 ```cs
 public void HandleCharacterControl()